 Every machine on the Internet has an Internet address (IP address).
 The Internet domain name provides a meaningful and easy-to-remember handle for an IP address.
-The task of mapping domain names to IP addresses for all the Internet addresses is performed by the world is most extensive and scaleable database system, the Domain Name System (DNS).
+The task of mapping domain names to IP address for all the Internet address is performed by the worlds, most extensive and scaleable database system, the Domain Name System (DNS).
 Almost every common Internet application calls on the DNS to resolve a domain name into an IP address.

-Limitations in the DNS and its operation by convention restrict the characters used in domain names to A-Z, a-z, 0-9 and $\mu$ - $\mu$ of the ASCII latin set.
+Limitations in the DNS and its operation by convention restrict the characters used in domain names to A-Z, a-z, 0-9 and - of the ASCII Latin set.
 Multilingual characters are not supported.
-Therefore, even though the content of a webpage or an email may be in a native script of an non-English language, the address cannot be rendered in that native script.
+Therefore, even though the content of a webpage or an email may be in a native script of a non-English language, the address cannot be rendered in that native script.

 The process of supporting multilingual script and other linguistic and cultural needs on the Internet is generally known as Internationalization.
-The internationalization of the DNS system is potentially a gargantuan task of upgrading the DNS protocol, and all protocols that use domain names, which is practically every commonly encountered Internet application, and an overhaul of the DNS servers currently installed worldwide.
-This process, first initiated in 1998 by a Chairman to Commission of the Asia Pacific Networking Group (APNG), has now led to a standards working group in the Internet Engineering TaskForce (IETF) and an international consortium comprising industry, academia and regulatory authorities called the Multilingual Internet Names Consortium (MINC).
-Meanwhile, more than a dozen alternative multilingual DNS technologies have emerged, some of which are implemented by commercial entities.
-Among the first languages with multilingual script supported in the DNS Chinese, Japanese, Korean, and first among the Indian languages, Tamil.
+The Internationalization of the DNS system is potentially a gargantuan task of upgrading the DNS protocols that use domain names, which is practically every commonly encountered Internet application, and an overhaul of the DNS servers currently installed worldwide.
+This process, first initiated in 1998 by a Chairman's Commission of the Asia Pacific Networking Group (APNG), led to a standards working group in the Internet Engineering Taskforce (IETF) and an international consortium comprising industry, academia and regulatory authorities called the multilingual Internet Names Consortium (MINC).
+Meanwhile, more than a dozen alternative multilingual DNS technologies, known generally as iDNS, have emerged and starting in late1999, the first company, i-DNS.net International Inc., deployed in Chinese and by early 2000, Tamil was the second language to be commercially launched.
+Since then multi-lingual domain names, now known as IDNs or Internationalised Domain Names, have been deployed in over 60 languages with Asian, Middle Eastern, Western and Eastern Europe, Latin American origins.
+The advent of the mass deployment IDNs by Verisign - the company that controls the 30 million ASCII "dot com" and 'dot net' domain names amounting to more than half of all domain names in use today - in late 2000 in over 60 languages, the number of IDNs registered has exceeded 1 Million.
+Today, between Verisign and a number of other entities that have deployed IDNs, this number is approaching 2 million, with the majority coming from the Chinese, Japanese and Korean languages.
+With the recent finalisation of the IDN standard by IETF in June 2003 and the announcement since by MINC of an Interoperability Testbed to ensure compatibility of the different deployments centered around the released IDN standard, not only is the number of IDNs in use expected to grow dramatically in the coming year but the related nascent deployments of multi-lingual email addresses is also set to explode by mid-2004.